Meaningful recognition

 The Faculty of Nursing and Midwifery began its sponsorship of the DAISY Award and supported the rollout of the DAISY Award programme in 2021.

-We are privileged to be invited to attend DAISY Award ceremonies throughout the HSE Dublin North East region to hear the wonderful nomination stories of nurses going above and beyond in the delivery of compassionate care and the impact this can have on patients, families and other staff.
-This acknowledgement of the value and impact of nurses’ work reminds us of why we do what we do.
+The Faculty has sponsored the awarding over 80 honourees, 600 nominees, six Lifetime Achievement Awards and four Team Awards across the region since the campaigns inception.
+We are privileged to be invited to attend DAISY Award ceremonies throughout the HSE DNE to hear the wonderful nomination stories of nurses going above and beyond in the delivery of compassionate care.
+The nomination process provides a voice to patients, families and other staff who want to recognise and acknowledgement of the value and impact of nurses’ work and remind us of why we do what we do.

-On International Day of the Midwife 2025, the Excellence in Midwifery Award programme was launched in The Rotunda Hospital Dublin, Cavan Monaghan Women and Children’s Services, and Louth Hospitals Women and Children’s Services.
+On International Day of the Midwife 2025, after a collaborative process of design and creation the Excellence in Midwifery Award programme was launched in The Rotunda Hospital Dublin, Cavan Monaghan Women and Children’s Services, and Louth Hospitals Women and Children’s Services.
+Both the Rotunda and Louth Hospitals Women and Children’s Services held their inaugural Excellence in Midwifery Award ceremonies in December 2025.

 Healthcare assistants (HCAs) are an integral part of the nursing and midwifery team, supporting nurses and midwives in care delivery as their administrative workloads increase.